Akash2021/Ocr/README.md

 # Ocr( Optical Character Recoginition)
-##Used python, opencv, YOLO, Pytorch tesseract to make a ocr that analyses different invoices and give a textual represantion of them.
+## Used Python, Opencv, YOLO, Pytorch, Tesseract to make a ocr that analyses different invoices and give a textual represantion of them.